huggingface/blog/generative-ai-models-on-intel-cpu.md

 Large language models (LLMs) are taking the machine learning world by storm.
 Thanks to their [Transformer](https://arxiv.org/abs/1706.03762) architecture, LLMs have an uncanny ability to learn from vast amounts of unstructured data, like text, images, video, or audio.
 They perform very well on many [task types](https://huggingface.co/tasks), either extractive like text classification or generative like text summarization and text-to-image generation.

 As their name implies, LLMs are *large* models that often exceed the 10-billion parameter mark.
-Some, like the [BLOOM](https://huggingface.co/bigscience/bloom) model, have more than 100 billion parameters.
-Accordingly, LLMs require lots of computing power, typically found in high-end GPUs, to predict fast enough for low-latency use cases like search or conversational applications.
+Some have more than 100 billion parameters, like the [BLOOM](https://huggingface.co/bigscience/bloom) model.
+LLMs require lots of computing power, typically found in high-end GPUs, to predict fast enough for low-latency use cases like search or conversational applications.
 Unfortunately, for many organizations, the associated costs can be prohibitive and make it difficult to use state-of-the-art LLMs in their applications.

 In this post, we will discuss optimization techniques that help reduce LLM size and inference latency, helping them run efficiently on Intel CPUs.